 • thoroughly cleaning their rooms

-Include your children in a major project on inservice days
+Include your children in a major project on in-service days

 • rotate seasonal clothing in the closets (this includes laundering and packing away clothes)

-• gathering books and materials to sell / donate
+• gathering books and materials to sell/donate

 • cleaning and disinfecting physical education equipment